 Another is gaging the shape of the microlens used in DVD or similar optical disc players.
 A key application in the semiconductor industry is control of film stress, both compressive and tensile.
 This stress warps the wafer and the stylus is used to rapidly measure its curvature and compute the magnitude of the stress from this data.

 Figure 4.
 In a typical optical profiler, a digital camera records fringes that result from reflections off a test surface and a reference surface.
-The system computer converts these fringes into high resolution
+The system computer converts these fringes into high resolution topographic information.